2019 Kentucky Derby: Field

-Race Description
+Race description

 A crowd of 150,729 turned out for the Derby.
 The rain held off until late afternoon, but then drenched the track, turning the track condition sloppy.

 Maximum Security went off as the second favorite (behind Improbable) at odds of 9–2 based on his frontrunning win in the Florida Derby.
 As expected, he went to the early lead, running a very fast opening quarter of 22.31 seconds.
 Jockey Luis Saez then slowed down the pace, as they completed the half-mile in 46.62 and six furlongs in 1:12.50.
 As they rounded the final turn, the field began to bunch up as other contenders mounted their closing drives.
-With about 5/16 of a mile remaining in the race, Maximum Security swerved out from the two path (ie, two positions away from the rail) into the four or five path.
+With about 5/16 of a mile remaining in the race, Maximum Security swerved out from the two path (i.e., two positions away from the rail) into the four or five path.
 In the process, he made contact with War of Will and also interfered with Long Range Toddy and Bodexpress, causing all three horses to check strides.
 Saez, who later said that Maximum Security swerved in reaction to noise from the large crowd, quickly corrected course and returned to the two path, bumping Code of Honor who had been gaining ground on the rail.
 Maximum Security fought back and again drew clear of the field, crossing the finish line first.

 Meanwhile, Country House had broken from an outside post position and settled into mid-pack, carried three wide around the first turn.
 Going into the final turn, he was still in ninth place but rapidly made up ground while again moving wide.
 He was close to Maximum Security when that horse veered out, and was carried wide by Long Range Toddy.
 He could not respond to Maximum Security's rally, but held off the rest of the field to finish a clear second.